Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 ![Tokens](macros/TokenTreeLight.svg)

 When working with `macro_rules!` though, Rust actually won't allow us to work with tokens directly.
 Instead, the smallest part we get are token trees.
-A token tree can be any individual token _except_ delimiter tokens (parentheses `()`, square brackets `[]`, and curly brackets `{}`), or a group of token trees wrapped in delimiter tokens.
-That statement broken into token tree looks similar but isn't _quite_ the same:
+A token tree can be either any individual token _except_ delimiter tokens (parentheses `()`, square brackets `[]`, and curly brackets `{}`), or a group of token trees wrapped in delimiter tokens.
+That statement broken into token trees looks similar but isn't _quite_ the same:

 ![Token Trees](macros/TokenTree.svg)